In this post I will cover introducing vegan baby food and at what age.

 - You can start introducing 2-3 snacks per day such as fruit, baby rusks, peanut butter toast.

-- You can make smoothies with calcium fortified plant milks.
+- You can make smoothies with calcium-fortified plant milk.

 - Have fun introducing new vegetables, grains and fruit as part of meals with the whole family.